krerkkiat/acm-cs-survival-guide/editor.rst

    A simple lightweight text editor.

 * :bash:`micro`
-   A simple terminal-based and lightweight text editor written in Go.
-It is focus on being intuitive.
+   A simple lightweight text editor written in Go.
+It is focused on being intuitive.
 More information can be found at `https://micro-editor.github.io/ <https://micro-editor.github.io/>`_. :bash:`micro` is not installed by default on the school servers, but you can quickly download the prebuilt binary and run it as follow.